Wildfire Preparedness during the dog days of summer is important as Idahoans hit the backcountry and plan to spend time outdoors.

-Idahoans spend a lot of time outdoors in the summer months, gathering with family and friends, celebrating the beauty of clear blue skies, warm temperatures, and embarking on travels and recreational adventures that create long lasting memories.
+There’s nothing more rewarding than celebrating the beauty of summertime, when clear blue skies, warm temperatures, campfire stories and recreational adventures that create long lasting memories.

 Life cruises along and suddenly a wildfire has the potential to change everything.